djalbat/propagate-cli/README.md

                                                  | .
                                                freddie
 ---
- If we fix a bug in the `freddie` package and bump its patch number, we must update the package JSON files of both the `erica` and `chuck` packages in order to make sure that they both make use of the updated `freddie` package.
+If we fix a bug in the `freddie` package and bump its patch number then we must update the package JSON files of both the `erica` and `chuck` packages in order to make sure that they both make use of the updated `freddie` package.
 However, that is not the end of the task.
 We must also bump their package numbers and update the package JSON files of packages or binaries that depend on them, too.
 And so on, ad nauseam.

- Propagate automates the process, allowing you to update the `version`, `dependencies` and `devDependencies` fields of all the requisite package JSON files in a project whenever a package is updated, effectively propagating the original update through the dependency graph.
-It will also optionally save; build; add, commit and push with Git; and publish by way of configurable shell commands.
+Propagate automates the process, allowing you to update the `version`, `dependencies` and `devDependencies` fields of all the requisite package JSON files in a project whenever a package is updated, effectively propagating the original update through the entire project.
+It will also optionally save, commit and publish these changes by way of configurable shell commands.

 Here are the actual updates that Propagate would make:

 ```
 './freddie' ("freddie"):